 Members who contribute to the cost of their care may be eligible to count Medicare Part D costs as an incurred medical expense if they:

-reside in the community and have a Qualified Income Trust; or
+reside in the community and have a qualified income trust (QIT); or

-receive Assisted Living or Adult Foster Care services.
+receive assisted living (AL) or adult foster care (AFC) services.

 For a member whose current Medicaid identification card does not include the statement "can receive more than three prescriptions," pharmacists may verify the STAR+PLUS program eligibility for more than three prescriptions by calling Pharmacy Billing at 1-800-435-4165.

-A list of the STAR+PLUS program enrollments is sent to the Medicaid Vendor Drug Program daily.
-Vendor Drug staff register the member on the system within two days after the member's enrollment record is registered for STAR+PLUS Program services.
+A list of the STAR+PLUS program enrollments is sent to the Medicaid VDP daily.
+VDP staff register the member on the system within two days after the member's enrollment record is registered for STAR+PLUS Program services.

 Pharmacists must check the member's Your Texas Benefits Medicaid card monthly to ensure that the member remains eligible for Medicaid.